• Skip to main content

 • Threads

 When I was growing up, eating dinner was a very different affair to how it is today.
 No elbows on the table, a napkin on the lap, and excusing myself every time I needed to leave the table were all required table manners etiquette.
 A lot has changed since then.
-These days modern table manners seem to be more focused on iPhones than elbows!
+These days, modern table manners seem to be more focused on iPhones than elbows!
 However, there are still some basic table manners for kids that even modern children should practice.
-These should start from an early age whether dining out or at home.
+Etiquette for table manners should start from an early age whether dining out or at home.
+Good manners never go out of style!

 Good Table Manners For Kids